sairamgudimetla/ogs-product/README.md

 - Deleting the Product
 - Retriving the Products

+Used an H2 database just to ignore too much config of setting up other database Setup's

 # Test
 Attatched a postman collection which can be used for testing the api.